 Around the shield, large white letters “S,” “O,” “N,” and “Y” were arranged, representing key components of the company’s name.
 These bold letters stood out against the blue background.
 A thin red line separated the shield from the outer circle, creating a distinct boundary between the central and outer parts of the logo.

-Additional smaller inscriptions were placed at the bottom of the circle, serving an informative purpose by emphasizing the products’ patented and original nature.
+Additional smaller inscriptions were placed at the bottom of the circle to serve an informative purpose, emphasizing the products’ patented and original nature.
 This detail inspired customer trust and reinforced the company’s image as a reliable supplier of high-quality motor oil.

 1904 – 1932

-The logo featuring a gargoyle became one of the most recognizable symbols of the Standard Oil Company of New York (SOCONY) and later transitioned into Mobil’s identity.
+The logo featuring a gargoyle became one of the most recognizable symbols of the Standard Oil Company of New York (SOCONY) and later became part of Mobil’s identity.
 This mythical creature, depicted horizontally, became the emblem for the brand’s Gargoyle motor oils.
 The red body and black lines outlining the contours enhanced the visual impact, conveying a sense of energy and strength.

 The gargoyle draws inspiration from architectural elements of medieval buildings, where such figures served as water spouts.
-This image was associated with reliability and protection on the emblem—symbolic qualities the company aimed to attribute to its motor oil.
-The red color of the body emphasized fiery energy and combustible properties, while the black lines added dynamism and sharpness to the design.
+This image was associated with reliability and protection, reflecting the emblem’s symbolic qualities, and the company attributed it to its motor oil.
+The red body color emphasized fiery energy and combustibility, while the black lines added dynamism and sharpness to the design.

 The gargoyle’s downward-pointing head symbolized readiness for action, while its horizontally aligned body suggested swift movement, evoking associations with automobiles and transportation.

-When this logo was introduced, SOCONY expanded its range of motor oils, and the Gargoyle brand became a market leader.
+When this logo was introduced, SOCONY expanded its motor oil range, and the Gargoyle brand became a market leader.
 The emblem with the mythical creature highlighted the product’s uniqueness, setting it apart from competitors.
 This logo remained relevant for a long time until SOCONY merged with Vacuum Oil Company.

 1931 – 1932

 This logo combines the legacies of two companies: Vacuum Oil and Socony.
 The red gargoyle at the center is the key symbol inherited from the Gargoyle brand.
-This image had been in use since 1904 when the gargoyle symbolized the durability and reliability of motor oil.
+This image has been in use since 1904, when the gargoyle symbolized the durability and reliability of motor oil.

 The emblem features two inscriptions.
-At the top, the word “Gargoyle,” set in uppercase letters with a grotesque typeface, is arranged in a semicircle.
+At the top, the word “Gargoyle,” set in uppercase letters and rendered in a grotesque typeface, is arranged in a semicircle.
 A red stripe running through the letters adds dynamism and visually connects the text to the gargoyle.
-At the bottom, the Mobiloil brand is written in large black lettering with smooth forms, visually balanced with the rest of the composition.
+At the bottom, the “Mobiloil” brand is written in large black lettering with smooth forms, visually balanced with the rest of the composition.

-Gargoyle-branded oils were used for industrial equipment, while Mobiloil products targeted automobiles.
+Gargoyle-branded oils were used in industrial equipment, while Mobil oil products targeted automobiles.
 The logo unified the two lines and demonstrated the versatility and breadth of the product range.

 1932 – 1966

-Designers from Jim Nash Associates chose the image of Pegasus to give the visual emblem harmony and remove the aggression associated with the previous gargoyle symbol.
+Designers from Jim Nash Associates chose the image of Pegasus to give the visual emblem a sense of harmony and to remove the aggression associated with the previous gargoyle symbol.
 Like its predecessor, Pegasus had wings, emphasizing speed and movement.
 However, it evoked only positive emotions.
 The horse’s pose was designed to convey the sensation of flight: its legs were extended, its head pointed leftward, and its wings were outstretched.
-The white color of Pegasus symbolizes purity, reliability, and the technological quality of the product.
+The white color of Pegasus symbolizes purity, reliability, and the product’s technological quality.

 1932 – 1959

 The new visual symbol was more refined.
-Unlike the previous depiction, artists made Pegasus more graceful, detailing its muscles, wings, and posture.
+Unlike in the previous depiction, artists made Pegasus more graceful by detailing its muscles, wings, and posture.
 It became more lifelike and sophisticated.
-The mythological creature’s figure adopted a vibrant red color, while white outlines emphasized it against the rest of the logo, creating a striking contrast.
+The mythological creature was painted in vibrant red, while white outlines emphasized it against the rest of the logo, creating a striking contrast.

 The name of the technical oil brand, Mobiloil, was placed at the bottom.
 The font was redesigned with simple and clear lettering without serifs, and the letters were elongated vertically.
-The minimalist text balanced the lightness and dynamism of the winged horse, adding stability and solidity to the overall composition.
+The minimalist text balanced the winged horse’s lightness and dynamism, adding stability and solidity to the overall composition.

 1932 – 1947

 The Mobilgas logo combined several symbols that became iconic for the brand.
-Its base featured a pentagonal shield with a blue outline, resembling either the shape of a gas pump or a steam cylinder from early automobiles.
+Its base featured a pentagonal shield with a blue outline, resembling either a gas pump or a steam cylinder from early automobiles.

 The center of the shield features a red-winged Pegasus.
-This mythical creature, familiar from previous emblems, symbolizes speed, strength, and the freedom of movement provided by Mobilgas products.
+This mythical creature, familiar from previous emblems, symbolizes speed, strength, and the freedom of movement that Mobilgas products provide.
 Pegasus is depicted in flight, with its front legs raised high as if ready to overcome any obstacle.
 Its wings are detailed, with every feather meticulously drawn.

 1947 – 1957

 The 1947 Mobilgas logo retained all the key elements of its predecessor but became visually more striking thanks to several enhancements.
-These included the thickness of the frame, font adjustments, and bolder lines, which made the logo clearer and more emphasized.
+These included the frame thickness, font adjustments, and bolder lines, which made the logo clearer and more pronounced.

 The red Pegasus, a symbol of speed, dynamism, and lightness, remained unchanged.
 The shield shape was preserved, but the blue frame became thicker, visually reinforcing the emblem’s structure.

-Due to slight adjustments in line thickness, the “Mobilgas” text, rendered in bold blue font, appeared more modern.
-At the bottom of the shield, the “Socony”—Vacuum inscription, in red, remained unchanged.
+Due to slight adjustments to line thickness, the “Mobilgas” text, rendered in bold blue, appeared more modern.
+At the bottom of the shield, the “Socony” Vacuum inscription, in red, remained unchanged.

 1939 – 1957

 In 1939, the Mobilgas logo was redesigned to make it easier to place on gas station signs and to give it a more modern appearance.
-The main changes involved transitioning from a shield shape to a simple circle, creating a more balanced and cohesive look.
+The main change involved transitioning from a shield shape to a simple circle, creating a more balanced, cohesive look.

 The red Pegasus, symbolizing speed, power, and movement, remained the central element.
 It was still depicted in a dynamic pose with detailed wings and body.
-However, Pegasus’s figure is now surrounded by a blue outline, making it stand out more prominently.
+However, Pegasus’s figure is now outlined in blue, making it stand out more prominently.

 The font became more refined.
 The word “Mobilgas” was reduced in size but retained its impact through a bold blue color.
 Placing the text directly below Pegasus achieved harmony between text and image, ensuring a balanced composition.